-Some offenses, because they are seriously disruptive to the learning environment or because they directly threaten the health, safety, well-being and/or educational rights of others, will result in non-discretionary disciplinary action.
-Those offenses, and their consequences, are applicable to students in grades 4th-5th and are in this section.
-A behavior plan will be developed for students in grades K-3rd who exhibit unsafe, threatening and/or seriously disruptive behavior.
+Some offenses, because they are seriously disruptive to the learning environment or because they directly threaten the health, safety, wellbeing and/or educational rights of others, will result in non-discretionary disciplinary action.

-- A. Students will experience loss of noncurricular activities for the following offenses: - Harassment of other students - Insubordination - Nuisance behaviors leading to an office referral - B. Students will be assigned two days of after school detention for the following offense: - Truancy - C. Students will be assigned one to three days of out-of-school suspension for the following offenses: - Repeated offenses detailed in "A" above. ("Repeated" defined as behaviors that have resulted in a previous in-school consequence and a parent conference or contact.) - Theft involving property less than \$20.00. - Vandalism involving damages less than \$20.00 in value. - Violations of tobacco policies - Fighting (defined as two or more parties participating by mutual consent and with provocation in striking, kicking, hair pulling, or other violent interaction) - Profane, abusive or threatening language (oral or written) or actions directed toward students, staff, or school visitors. - D. Students will be assigned five days out-of-school suspension for the following offenses:
+- A. Students will experience loss of noncurricular activities for the following offenses: - Unkind/disrespectful toward other students - Insubordination - Nuisance behaviors leading to an office referral - B. Students will be assigned two days of after school detention for the following offense: - Truancy - C. Students will be assigned one to three days of out-of-school suspension for the following offenses: - Repeated offenses detailed in "A" above. ("Repeated" defined as behaviors that have resulted in a previous in-school consequence and a parent conference or contact.) - Theft involving property less than \$20.00. - Vandalism involving damages less than \$20.00 in value. - Violations of tobacco policies - Fighting (defined as two or more parties participating by mutual consent and with provocation in striking, kicking, hair pulling, or other violent interaction) - Profane, abusive or threatening language (oral or written) or actions directed toward students, staff, or school visitors. - D. Students will be assigned five days out-of-school suspension for the following offenses: - Theft involving property greater than \$20.00 - Vandalism involving damage greater than \$20.00 - Serious disruption of the school environment. - Violations of the use, possession, or being under the influence as stated in sections of the alcohol/drug policies. - Physical assault of students, staff, or school visitors. (defined as initiating violent interaction without mutual consent which causes or attempts to cause personal injury to students, staff, or school visitors) - Repeated violations detailed in "C" above. ("Repeated defined as behaviors which, cumulatively, result in suspension from school for two or more days.)

-- Theft involving property greater than \$20.00 - Vandalism involving damage greater than \$20.00 - Serious disruption of the school environment. - Violations of the use, possession, or being under the influence as stated in sections of the alcohol/drug policies. - Physical assault of students, staff, or school visitors. (defined as initiating violent interaction without mutual consent which causes or attempts to cause personal injury to students, staff, or school visitors) - Repeated violations detailed in "C" above. ("Repeated defined as behaviors which, cumulatively, result in suspension from school for two or more days.) - E. Students will be expelled for the balance of the current semester, or longer, as dictated by school policy for the following offenses: - Repeated violations detailed in "D" above. ("Repeated" defined as behaviors which, cumulatively, result in suspension from school for ten or more days.) - Violations of the manufacture, distribution, and sales section of the alcohol/drug policies. - Engaging in behaviors which threaten the safety of others. - F. Students will be expelled for the balance of the current semester and all of the succeeding semester for the following offense: - Possession, use or transmission of a firearm or other dangerous weapon.
+- E. Students will be expelled for the balance of the current semester, or longer, as dictated by school policy for the following offenses: - Repeated violations detailed in "D" above. ("Repeated" defined as behaviors which, cumulatively, result in suspension from school for ten or more days.) - Violations of the manufacture, distribution, and sales section of the alcohol/drug policies. - Engaging in behaviors which threaten the safety of others. - F. Students will be expelled for the balance of the current semester and all of the succeeding semester for the following offense: - Possession, use or transmission of a firearm or other dangerous weapon.